iapyeh/sshscript/v2/dollarstdouterrexitcode.md

 ## 🔵 <a name="sshscript-module"></a>SSHScript Module

-When working with SSHScript modules, the $.stdout, $.stderr and $.exitcode can be accessed by the session instance.
+The $.stdout, $.stderr, and $.exitcode can be accessed by the SSHScript session instance when working with SSHScript modules.

+The SSHScript session instance is the object that you use to execute commands on the localhost or a remote host.
+To access the $.stdout, $.stderr, and $.exitcode properties, you can use the following code:

 For example
 ```